 Food and wine pairings

-Perfect for a cocktail reception, this wine has plenty to offer at the dinner table.
+Perfect for a cocktail reception, this wine has many qualities that make it a great choice for the dinner table.

 Bettane & Desseauve